Healthy Homes Assessment Bay View

 Insulation Bay View

-Underfloor and ceiling insulation is required for all rent homes as of July 1st, 2019.
-All landlords and property managers should make sure that the insulation is in line with the new quality.
-In some cases, an existing insulation on the ceiling or in the subfloor space may require to be added or replaced.
+Insulation for underfloor and ceilings is mandatory in all rental homes since 1 July 2019.
+All landlords and property managers have to ensure the insulation meets the new standard.
+In some cases, an existing insulation on the ceiling or in the sub floor space might require to be topped up or replaced.

-A house that is well-insulated can help control condensation and lower the chance of mould and damp, and will also make an easier task to the home to keep warmth.
+A properly insulated home can help control condensation and lower the chance of mould and dampness, as well as making it easier to the household to hold heat.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3